shreyasah99/Shreyas-Deep-Learning-Capstone-Face-Emotion-Recognition/README.md

 **Basic Usage**

 The repository is currently compatible with tensorflow-2.0 and makes use of the Keras API using the tensorflow.keras library.

-First, clone the repository and enter the folder
+First, clone the repository and enter the folder https://github.com/shreyasah99/Shreyas-Deep-Learning-Capstone-Face-Emotion-Recognition.git

-https://github.com/shreyasah99/Shreyas-Deep-Learning-Capstone-Face-Emotion-Recognition.git

 This was a group project which I did with my friend Jatin.
-We decided we both will make a model for emotion detection , and the model which gave better accuracy, the further project would be done on that model.

-This repository contains the model made by me.
+We decided we both will make a model for emotion detection , and the model which gave better accuracy, the further project would be done on that model.This repository contains the model made by me.
 I built a CNN model to predict emotion from scratch.